sdbip/Segerfeldt.EventStore/README.md

 "details" TEXT
 "actor" TEXT
 "timestamp" DECIMAL(12,7)
-"version" INT
+"ordinal" INT
 "position" BIGINT
 ```

 The events table is the main storage space for entity state.
 The `entity_id` column must match the `id` column for a row in the `Entities` table.
 This is the entity that changed with this event.

 The `name` and `details` (JSON) columns define what changed for the entity.
-The `version` column orders events per entity.
+The `ordinal` column orders events per entity.
 The `position` column orders events globally and is mostly used for projections.

 The `actor` and `timestamp` columns are metadata that can be used for auditing.
 The `timestamp` is stored as the number of days (including fraction) that have passed since midnight UTC on Jan 1, 1970 (a.k.a. the Unix Epoch).